mhpi/mhpi.github.io/docs/dmg/detail.md

 <br>

 ### The Overall Idea
+Characterized by the combination of process-based equations with neural networks (NNs), differentiable models train these components together, enabling parameter inputs for the equations to be effectively and efficiently learned at scale by the NNs.
+There are many possibilities for how such models are built.

-We define a "differentiable model" class,*DeltaModel*, class which describes how neural networks and the process-based model are coupled. dModel holds NNs and process-based models as attributes and can be trained and forwarded just as any other PyTorch model (nn.Module).
-We define classes to handle datasets (dataset class), various train/test experiments (trainer), multimodel handling and multi-GPU training (model handler), data assimilation and streaming in a uniform and modular way.
-All training and simulations can be specified by a config file to be adapted to custom applications.
+In 𝛿MG, we define a differentiable model with the class *DeltaModel* that can couple one or more NNs with a process-based model (itself potentially a collection of models).
+This class holds `nn` and a `phy_model` objects, respectively, as attributes internally and describes how they interface with each other.
+The *DeltaModel* object can be trained and forwarded just as any other PyTorch model (nn.Module).
+We also define *DataLoader* and *DataSampler* classes to handle datasets, a *Trainer* class for running train/test experiments, and a *ModelHandler* class for multimodel handling, multi-GPU training, data assimilation and streaming in a uniform and modular way.
+All model, training, and simulation settings are be collected in a configuration file that can be adapted to custom applications.
-According to the schema, we define these core classes, from bottom up:
+According to this schema, we define these core classes, from bottom up:

-- **NN**: Neural networks that can provide either parameters, missing process representations, corrections or other forms of enhancements to process-based models.
+- **nn**: PyTorch neural networks that can learn and provide either parameters, missing process representations, corrections, or other forms of enhancements to physical models.
-- **phy_model**: The physical model written in PyTorch (or potentially other interoperable differentiable platform).
+- **phy_model**: The physical model written in PyTorch (or potentially another interoperable differentiable platform) that takes learnable outputs from the `nn` model(s) and returns a prediction of some target variable(s).
+This can also be a wrapper holding several physical models.
-- **dModel**: Holds (one or multiple) NNs and (one or multiple) phy_model and describe how they are coupled; connection to ODE packages.
+- **DeltaModel**: Holds (one or multiple) `nn` objects and a `phy_model` object, and describes how they are coupled; connection to ODE packages.
-- **model_handler**: Manages ensemble model, multi-GPU compute, and data assimilation or streaming.
+- **ModelHandler**: Manages multimodeling, multi-GPU compute, and data assimilation or streaming.
 Can contain its own optimizers.
-Interface to BMI or other interfaces.
+Acts as an interface to CSDMS BMI or other interfaces.
+- **DataSampler:**: Samples data according to data format and training/testing requirements.
-- **Trainer**: Manages the train and test of models and connects data to model.
+- **Trainer**: Manages model training and testing, and connects data to models.
-- **dataset**: Manages data ingestion in a unified format; support multiple file formats.
+- **DataLoader**: Preprocesses data to be used in training, testing, and simulation.

 <br>